 On screen, his most notable credits since "Ugly Betty" include "The Decoy Bride" (2011), "Jeremy Fink and the Meaning of Life" (2011), "Petunia" (2012), "Partners" (2012-13), "Such Good People" (2014), "Modern Family" (2014-15), "The Good Wife" (2014-16), "Younger" (2016-17), and "Diverted Eden" (2018).

-Michael Urie will return to Broadway to star as Brian in Grand Horizons at the Hayes Theater from 23 December to 1 March 2020.
+Michael Urie returns to Broadway to star as Brian in the Second Stage Theater production of Grand Horizons at the Hayes Theater from December 23, 2019 through March 1, 2020.